BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 * Describe for me how you have demonstrated customer obsession?
 * **Answer :** In any given situation, I start with the customer and work backward.
 My sole intention is to provide an amazing customer experience, even if that means going out of my way to exceed their expectations on the service that I give them.
 I understand that it is not only about earning their trust, but also keeping their trust by consistently and continually providing great customer experience

 * Walk us through a time when you helped a customer through a difficult process and what that looked like? (customer obsession, owenership)
 * **Answer :** Well currenlty I am a fresher, so I don't have much of a real life experience but as I said earlier I am currently that Vice Chair of ACM student chapter, where a part of our job was to main  a web site in C panel and as the time passes we should hand over it to our next peers at that, from the intial KT (knowledge transfer) they mis understood some of the concepts and they messed up the website luckily I kept a backup, I restored the website later I told them precisely how to use it and and made sure that they clearly understand it and able to operate it safely
+* **Answer** Well during my internship, it was not neccessarily customer but for me it was my sr architect, to him I explained my approach of extracting the attributes by using the common attributes such as color and geneder for all the products in different config would save us lot of time and similary for herbspro we can use the benefit based approach that too something like primary benefit and secondary benefit would give us better results than general regular expression used one, initially he was bit worried as it was the the first us based e commerce website after the previous one, we wanted them to onboard at any cost, though it was risky, we calculated it preferctly on sample data sets and luckily my approach did work better than normal one and currently we are serving the customer since last like one or one and half month

 * Tell the story of the last time you had to apologize to someone (vocally self - critical)
 * **Answer** Me and my team were working on a project for the end semester in our 4th sem.
 My friend proposed a method to solve a particular problem but I rejected thinking that it would slow down and lower the quality, however during the last minute rush, we used the new method which ended up being the great success.
 I apologized to the new member on not having confidence in him at first that task regarding normalization of a table for free time management system web app
+* **Answer** it was during my recent task where for infra cost management i used other tool than specified to make the work easy but I was bit dealyed as I didn't read the documentation clearly for the command line arguments so I was bit delayed by a day and half so there I felt not good about my self so I apologized to my mentor in internship for that

 * Tell me about a time when you changed your process to better align with customer needs.
 * Tell me about a time you handled a difficult customer.
 What did you do?
 How did you manage the customer?
 What was her/his reaction?
 What was the outcome?